precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-just-in-time-mapping.md

 2. The `read-data` and `write-data` tags need to use the received mesh with api-access enabled.
 3. The mapping only defines (depending on the direction) a "from" or a "to" mesh.
 For read-consistent mappings, only the "from" mesh must be defined.
 For write-conservative mappings, only the "to" mesh must be defined.
 In both cases, the defined mesh needs to match the received mesh with api-access enabled (which is also used in the `read-data` or `write-data` tag).

-At its core, the API now makes use of two new API functions, called `mapAndReadData` and `writeAndMapData`.
-Both functions are very similar to the analogous functions `readData` and `writeData`: the only difference is that the functions take spatial coordinates as function arguments instead of static vertexIDs stemming from the preCICE initialization.
+The API makes use of two new API functions, called `mapAndReadData` and `writeAndMapData`.
+Both functions are very similar to the analogous functions `readData` and `writeData`: The only difference is that the functions take spatial coordinates as function arguments instead of static vertexIDs.
 In addition to `mapAndReadData` and `writeAndMapData`, the access region needs to be defined by "SolverOne" using `setMeshAccessRegion`.
-The full code example reads the following:
+A full code example reads as follows:

 ```cpp
     // Note that "ReceivedMeshName" is defined and received